 This post is a list of things to think about as you put together an onboarding programme which allows your new teammate to hit the ground running with support and guidance in place.

 We have all experienced the awkward feeling of the first day at a new job where you don’t know the basics and feel unproductive.
-Your number one job as a Team Lead or Buddy is to make your new Teammate feel at home, answer their questions and help them feel settled.
+Your number one job as a buddy is to make your new teammate feel at home, answer their questions and help them feel settled.

 Some of this will be taken care of by your HR department who should cover off the basics of how you get paid, who’s who and what the company values are.
 After that it’s over to you and the team to communicate the culture, purpose and tooling that will allow them to hit the ground running.